AST-LW-TV/maven/README.md

 ### General maven commands

-- to clean the project and removes all the files generated in previous build
+- To clean the project and removes all the files generated in previous build

 ```
 mvn clean
 ```

-- to compile the prpoject
+- To compile the prpoject

 ```
 mvn compile
 ```

-- to execute all the unit tests in test directory
+- To execute all the unit tests in test directory

 ```
 mvn test
 ```

-- to execute particular unit test
+- To execute particular unit test

 ```
 mvn -Dtest=<name_of_the_test_file> test
 ```

-- to execute integration tests and unit tests together
+- To execute integration tests and unit tests together
 ```
 mvn verify
 ```

-- using failsafe maven plugin, we can run only integration tests
+- Using failsafe maven plugin, we can run only integration tests

 ```
 mvn failsafe:integration-test failsafe:verify